diego1q2w/lregret/datasets/linear/fire_and_theft/README.md

 # Fire and Theft in Chicago
 `Dificulty  level: easy`

-Does the fires and theft are related?
+Are the fires and theft related?

 That's the question we are looking forward to answer with the following [data set](http://college.cengage.com/mathematics/brase/understandable_statistics/7e/students/datasets/slr/frames/frame.html).